w1kl4s/transmission-metrics/README.md

 ## Usage:

-Only requiered argument is the config file which contains data of clients you want to scrape.
+Only required argument is the config file which contains data of clients you want to scrape.
 Check out the example file `clients.json.example`.
 Use other options to override the defaults, like bind address, port, or interval between scrapes.

 ```
 $ yatrex -c yatrex_config.json --p 1234 --address ::1 --interval 15